jaohenriq/jaohenriq/README.md

 # Interests

-- 👀 I’m very interested in Information Security, Networks and Computer Architecture.
+- 👀 I’m very interested in Information Security, DataBase, Networks and Computer Architecture.
-Currently, I study the Security part a lot to be able to raise my level of knowledge in it every day.
+Currently, I study the Security and DataBase part a lot to be able to raise my level of knowledge in it every day.

 #
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- SQL
+- FIREBIRD SQL